Kuuqua/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 Q4. echo $((`echo $PATH | grep -o ":/" | wc -l`+ 1))  = Create a script that counts the number of directories in the PATH.

 Q5. printenv  = Create a script that lists environment variables.

+Q6. set  =  Create a script that lists all local variables and environment variables, and functions.